-CPB funding is critical for WMNF's ability to pay for for NPR, Pacifica, the AP, our tower rent and utilities and to help maintain staff to provide critical services that enrich and engage with our community.
-Loss of CPB funding would severely impact the station's all-round performance and capacity to serve the community.
-This severe loss, nearly 20 percent of WMNF's operating budget, would reduce our local news coverage.
-We would also not be able to absorb the cut as it would significantly impact our fundraising capabilities, as WMNF in turn could no longer afford development and event staff.
+CPB funding is essential for WMNF's ability to pay for NPR, Pacifica, the AP, our tower rent and utilities and to help maintain staff to provide critical services that enrich and engage with our community.
+Loss of CPB funding would severely impact the station on and off the air and our capacity to serve the community.
+This steep loss would amount to nearly 20 percent of WMNF's operating budget and immediately reduce our local news coverage.
+Such a significant budget cut would directly impact our fundraising capabilities, as WMNF could no longer afford development and event staff.
 As a community-licensed station, this would reduce our capacity to serve and engage targeted local communities and force us to stridently cut back many of our engagement events.
 If WMNF suddenly became much less valuable to our community as a source of news, music and culture that listeners depend on daily, then that would not only impact our audience, but also represent a major loss to our region.

-The elimination of CPB funding would, in short, drastically change a station that has served its community well for nearly 38 years.
-Not having CPB funding would cause us to increase our reliance on an area of listeners that in the economic downturn has not recovered as swiftly as the national average of like communities.
-WMNF needs this funding to maintain the strong standard that makes us a beacon in our listening area and a model for other community radio stations.
+The elimination of CPB funding would, in short, forever alter a station that has served its community well for nearly 40 years.
+Losing CPB funding would likely endanger the community as well.
+WMNF was able to stay on the air the entire time Hurricane Irma hit our listening area in September 2017.
+As the CPB grant helps fund NPR and Associated Press, and partial payment for the rental at our tower, WMNF was able to provide strong emergency coverage before, during and after the storm.
+Not being able to afford such news services nor the ability to pay for the tower would have rendered us ineffective during that weather emergency.
+In crisis and in good times, WMNF needs this funding to maintain the strong standard that makes us a beacon in our listening area and a model for other community radio stations.
 CPB funding helps WMNF fulfill that standard of grassroots locally-produced news, music and community events.